- EURACTIV’s Media Network

 EURACTIV’s founder, Christophe Leclercq, outlining EURACTIV’s 5 values.

-- Pro-European & constructive: EURACTIV stands by the European project and its content, criticism, debates, and other activities all aim to help advance Europe in line with the wishes of the people.
+- Pro-European & constructive: EURACTIV stands by the European project and its content, criticism, debates, and other activities all aim to help advance Europe.

 - Pan-European & multilingual: Our network of offices across Europe and our web of media partners join together to ensure that coverage from all across Europe is reflected in EURACTIV, but we also strive to ensure that all Europeans can access high-quality journalism in their own language.

 - Transparency: We clearly demarcate news from opinion and commercial communications, and outline our funding publicly on our website.
 We build trustworthy relationships and respect our sources.
 At all times, we are committed to upholding high journalistic ethics.

 - Efficiency: We strive to meet the reader where they are, to facilitate access to free and high-quality European journalism.
 This means keeping up with rapid technological change as a digital media outlet.

 - Media independence: We maintain our independence with an innovative business model and do not privilege views from sponsors.
 National media respect such ethics and daily quote EURACTIV and republish entire articles.
 We cover policy processes upstream of decisions, summarising issues without taking sides.

 EURACTIV content is produced in full impartiality, without favouring the political views of any national or international institution, government, political party or pressure group.

 This obligation of independence dictates the conduct of all journalists, editors and staff members participating in preparing editorial content, from news-gathering to publication.